Conducting COVID-19 PCR Testing at PHO

 - This amplification process allows even a small amount of virus to be detected if it is present in the sample.

 - If the piece of DNA cannot be copied, there is no virus in the sample, or there is such a low amount that even this very sensitive test cannot detect it.

 What happens after the test is done?

 - The results are entered into our LIS and the health care provider who ordered the test is sent the result.

 - The person who was tested is then informed of their results by the doctor (or the institution that ordered the test), or gets their results from the Government of Ontario’s results portal.
 For privacy reasons, PHO does not provide test results directly to patients.

 - Positive COVID-19 results are also sent to the local public health unit for the area where the sample was taken.
-The health unit follows up with the person who has tested positive to provide them with instructions on how to self-isolate and interviews them to inform contact tracing efforts.
+The health unit follows up and investigates outbreaks.